 Bill Flanagan

-For over four decades, the Warwick native has been combining his encyclopedic knowledge of pop-music history, musicologist-level attention to detail and lifelong curiosity for everything related to music to provide millions with invaluable insights into the songwriters, musicians, bands and behind-the-scenes players that drive the music business through countless newspaper and magazine articles, seven books, dozens of documentaries and regular radio broadcasts.
+For over 40 years, the Warwick native has been combining his encyclopedic knowledge of popular-music history, musicologist-level attention to detail and lifelong curiosity about everything related to music to provide invaluable insights into the singers, songwriters bands and behind-the-scenes players that have driven the music business.
+He’s has penned countless newspaper and magazine articles, written seven books and one screenplay, produced dozens of documentaries and currently hosts four music-focused radio programs.

-Born January 14, 1955, Flanagan has been a voracious music consumer and ardent record collector since his years at Toll Gate High School in Warwick in the late ‘60s and early ‘70s then at Brown University, when he worked part time at the Beacon Shops record store on North Main Street in Providence.
-Always fully up to speed on the latest releases, he devoured information the back of the LP covers and within liner notes nearly as hungrily as the songs themselves, becoming the go-to source for customers and non-customers searching for the hottest, coolest, most worthwhile new albums.
+Born January 14, 1955, Flanagan has been a voracious music consumer and ardent record collector since his years at Toll Gate High School in Warwick in the late ‘60s and early ‘70s.
+While he was a student at Brown University, he worked part time at the Beacon Shops record store on North Main Street in Providence, keeping up to speed on the latest releases, devouring information on the back of album jackets and in liner notes as hungrily as the music itself and becoming the go-to guy for customers seeking the hottest, coolest, newest stuff available.

 When asked in a 2021 interview why he chose to concentrate on music, Flanagan said it was “a kind of natural selection process” based on public interest and basic economics.
 “My music writing got recognized, and my political writing and my movie reviews, all the other kinds of things I wrote, sort of fell by the wayside,” he said.
 “By the time I was pushing 30, the choices were you could cover the New Hampshire primary for $75 for an underground paper or you could go to Paris with Mick Jagger and get paid $1,000 by a New York magazine.”

-In addition to MTV and VH1 projects, in 2000 Flanagan produced the documentary The Beatles Revolution for ABC, then the movie Elvis Lives for NBC in 2016.
-In 2001, he became a regular essayist on CBS News Sunday Morning, and in October that year he co-produced The Concert for New York City, a star-studded benefit held at Madison Square Garden after the September 11 attacks.
+In addition to various MTV and VH1 projects, in 2000 Flanagan produced the documentary The Beatles Revolution for ABC, then the movie Elvis Lives for NBC in 2016.
+In 2001, he became a regular essayist on CBS News Sunday Morning, and in October that year he co-produced The Concert for New York City, a star-studded benefit show held at Madison Square Garden in October 2001.

-Flanagan currently hosts four radio programs broadcast on SiriusXM: Flanagan’s Wake on Tom Petty Radio; The Fab Fourum and Northern Songs on The Beatles Channel; and Written In My Soul on VOLUME, where he interviews an extensive range of tunesmiths – “career-spanning conversations about creativity, influences, accomplishments and challenges,” as he describes them – while taking phone calls from listeners.
+Flanagan currently hosts four radio programs, all broadcast on SiriusXM: Flanagan’s Wake on Tom Petty Radio; The Fab Fourum and Northern Songs on The Beatles Channel; and Written In My Soul on VOLUME, where he interviews an extensive range of tunesmiths – “career-spanning conversations about creativity, influences, accomplishments and challenges,” he calls them – while taking phone calls from listeners.

 Asked in 2021 about how he was able to gain access to some of the world’s most influential songwriters and musicians for interviews as a budding rock journalist in the early ‘80s, Flanagan credits his fundamental fascination with and excitement about music itself.
 “The main thing is that I’m genuinely interested in the music,” he said.
 “I mean, that’s really what I care about.
 It wasn’t a strategy.
 It’s just that I cared about it, so I just kinda hit it off with a lot of musicians, I suppose.
 There was no plan to it.”